jwgsim/Bayes-Sampler/README.md

 A Bayes Sampler by JWG SIMONS

 This repository includes:
 - A latex file titled "Bayesian Assignment JWG Simons".
-This latex file includes .
+This latex file presents answers to the includes .
 - An annotated R file titled "Bayesian Assignment JWG Simons - Code".
 This is the code with which the reader can reproduce the results in the report.
 - This README file, with instructions on which pieces of code to run to produce the results.